Aternity/custom-metrics-examples/prometheus/README.md

     - url: http://prometheus-remote-storage-adapter.monitoring/write
 ```

-## Viewing the K8s dashboard in Aternity APM WebUI
+## Viewing in Aternity APM WebUI in a custom dashboard

-We have a starting K8s dashboard for you to play around with.
+We have a starting custom dashboard, "K8s dashboard", for you to play around with.

-1. Make sure you are have permission to modify CMX dashboard
+1. Make sure you are have permission to modify Custom Dashboards

 2. Click "Create New Dashboard"

 3. In the new CMX dashboard, click the gear button and "Edit JSON"

-4. Copy and paste the content of `dashboard.json` in this repo to the dialog.
+4. Copy and paste the content of [dashboard.json](dashboard.json) to the dialog.

 5. Save the dashboard